The economy

 Bonds

-• The 10-year U.S. Treasury note yield rose to 3.75% during the week.
+• The 10-year U.S. Treasury note yield decreased to 4.55% over the week.

 • Government bonds led the markets, followed by corporate bonds and high-yield bonds.